moyinwong/data-structure-and-algorithms/out/production/ds-n-algo/hashmap.md

       Continue `original index + Prob i % table.length` until:
         1. Entry with the same key is found.
 Then update old value with new value
         2. `null` index is found.
 Store the entry at that index
-        3. First DEL marker is saved and encounter `null` index.
+        3. First DEL marker is saved and later encounter `null` index.
 Then store entry at DEL marker index (refer to `remove`)
 - `search`
     - Compute the original index